SD-OTM/stock-prophet-/DOCUMENTATION.md

         python-version: '3.11'
 ```

-This sets up an Ubuntu environment with Python 3.11 installed.
+This sets up an Ubuntu environment with Python 3.11 installed and configures environment variables including the CI flag.

 ### Dependency Installation